-This past summer (2013), the Toronto District School Board voted to cut $2 million from their budget to help alleviate their overwhelming debt.
-On the chopping block: music classes from across the city, joining an increasing majority of schools in Ontario.
+In the summer of 2013, the Toronto District School Board voted to cut $2 million from their budget to help alleviate their overwhelming debt.
+On the chopping block: Toronto music schools from across the city, joining an increasing majority of schools in Ontario.
 In fact, the nonprofit organization People for Education has found a 16 percent drop in elementary music classes over the last 14 years.
 Approximately 33% of children in Ontario do not get the chance to play a musical instrument or join a music group.

 Benfits of Music Lessons